Kevin Beattie: Post-football, family life and death

 Beattie was unemployed on several occasions after finishing his playing career.
 Groves writes about how the unemployment office where Beattie would sign on was so close to Ipswich's home ground that he would see players arriving in their "flash motors", while he signed autographs.
 After running a pub, he began drinking very heavily and was on one occasion given the last rites when his pancreas "packed up".
 He considered suicide, but was able to care for his wife who was seriously unwell, and, according to Groves, managed to get "his life back on the right track".
 Nonetheless, Beattie became impoverished, and despite receiving £50,000 from a testimonial match organised by Ipswich Town, he depended on financial help from the PFA.
 In later years, Beattie worked for broadcast media; he commented on football for BBC Radio Suffolk until the day before his death.
 He also co-wrote his autobiography, The Beat, published in 1998.
 In May 2012, Beattie was convicted of benefit fraud and given a 12-week curfew.
 He had failed to disclose his earnings from radio, for fear of losing Income Support.
 He later apologised and described it as a "silly mistake".

 Beattie met his future wife Margaret Boldy, known as Maggie, in the late 1960s or early 1970s in a youth club near to his apprentice accommodation, Beattie describing it as "love at first sight".
 They married in 1974, and soon afterward she appeared in Radio Times in a "Footballers' Wives" feature; at that point the couple were still living in a "modest" club-owned house.
-Maggie was diagnosed with multiple sclerosis during the mid-1980s; she was later confined to a wheelchair, with Beattie as her carer in their council-owned bungalow.
+Maggie was diagnosed with multiple sclerosis during the mid-1980s; she later used a wheelchair, with Beattie as her carer in their council-owned bungalow.
 They had three daughters, Emma, Sarah and Louise.

 His playing career injuries gave Beattie difficulties in later life: by the time he was 53 he was "unable to walk more than half a mile", owing to the arthritis in his knees.
 He refused to bow to his difficulties: "Maggie, bless her, never complains", he said to a Daily Telegraph reporter, "so why should I feel any anger at how life turned out?".
 On 16 September 2018, Beattie died of a suspected heart attack at the age of 64.
 He was survived by his wife and daughters.
 His funeral was held at the crematorium at Nacton on 26 October 2018.
 Former Ipswich and England player Terry Butcher paid tribute to Beattie, calling him "the complete footballer" and describing his left-footed shot as an "Exocet".
 George Burley referred to Beattie as "a legend", while John Wark, whose nickname for Beattie was "Monster", described him as the best-ever Ipswich player.